NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 Figure 47.
 EP-Launch Utilities Tab.

 For each utility, input files can be selected by using the Browse Button.
 The input file can be opened using a text editor and, for certain utilities, the IDF Editor.
 If a weather file is needed for a utility it can also be selected.
 For other utilities, no weather file is needed and that portion of the screen is not shown.
-The appropriate output files can be opened by the “Open” button near the bottom of the screen.
-To run the utility, use the “Run” button in the lower left corner of the screen above the “Exit” button.
+The appropriate output files can be opened by the "Open" button near the bottom of the screen.
+To run the utility, use the "Run" button in the lower left corner of the screen above the "Exit" button.

 In addition, for each utility, a brief description of the function of the utility is shown in the about box but much more information is available in the AuxiliaryPrograms documentation.